Kequc/nano-records/README.md

 ### Shorthand

-These methods are the same as their counterparts above but assumes fetching from the database without having to run `db.doc.get` before and return appropriate callback parameters.
+These methods are the same as their counterparts above but allow you to provide an id directly rather than running `db.doc.get` first.

 ```typescript
 db.doc.update(id: string, body: Object, callback?: (err?: Error) => any);